blakeyy/neuromorphic_dreaming/README.md

-# Neuromorphic Dreaming as a Pathway to Efficient Learning in Artificial Agents
+# Neuromorphic Dreaming: A Pathway to Efficient Learning in Artificial Agents

-This repository contains the Python code for the paper "Neuromorphic Dreaming as a Pathway to Efficient Learning in Artificial Agents".
+This repository contains the Python code for the paper "Neuromorphic Dreaming: A Pathway to Efficient Learning in Artificial Agents" ([arXiv:2405.15616](https://arxiv.org/abs/2405.15616)).
 It implements a model-based reinforcement learning (MBRL) approach using spiking neural networks (SNNs) running directly on the DYNAP-SE mixed-signal neuromorphic processor to learn the Atari Pong game.

 ## Overview